Lamport Stadium: Rugby union

 In January 2019, Major League Rugby expansion team, the Toronto Arrows announced that they would split home games between Lamport Stadium and Alumni Field at York University for their inaugural season.
 They were scheduled to play games at the stadium in 2020, but the season was canceled due to the COVID-19 pandemic.
 The team moved their home games to York Lions Stadium for the 2022 season.

+Ultimate Frisbee

+The Toronto Rush of the Ultimate Frisbee Association played the 1st half of their 2024 home schedule at Lamport Stadium while their regular home stadium Varsity Stadium was undergoing renovations.

 Non-sports usage

 Besides sporting events, the stadium also hosts a major Caribana event each summer: the crowning ceremony for the King and Queen of Caribana.